-Court practice of this Colony, of candidates for admission as barristers of the said Court, and the certificate of any two of such examining barristers shall, for the purposes of this Act, be sufficient proof of the good reputation and learning in law of any candidate as aforesaid.
+Court practice of this Colony, of candidates for admission as barristers of the said Court, and the certificate of any two of such examining barristers that any candidate has passed a satisfactory examination in such subjects of law applicable to the Colony as may be prescribed 5 from time to time by any General Rule of the Supreme Court, and that the applicant is a person of good fame and character shall, for the purposes of this Act, be sufficient proof of the good reputation and learning in law of any candidate as aforesaid.

-4. The mode of election of such examining barristers shall be as Election of follows:-Nominations signed by one or more of such practising examining barristers. barristers shall be sent in to the Attorney-General not later than the seventh day of December in each year; and in the event of there being more than the requisite number of nominations, the Attorney-General 10 shall cause ballot-papers containing the names of all candidates nominated, to be sent, not later than the fourteenth day of December, to each practising barrister upon the roll for the said Colony, and the name or names of the candidate or candidates objected to by each and every barrister voting shall be struck out by him, and the ballot-15 papers shall be returned, not later than the twenty-first day of December, to the Attorney-General, who, together with the Crown
+4. The mode of election of such examining barristers shall be as Election of shall cause ballot-papers containing the names of all candidates 15 nominated, to be sent, not later than the fourteenth day of December, to each practising barrister upon the roll for the said Colony, and the name or names of the candidate or candidates objected to by each and every barrister voting shall be struck out by him, and the ballotpapers shall be returned, not later than the twenty-first day of declared by the Attorney-General duly elected.